Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 - XML and well-formed HTML (often best for documents)
 - JSON (often best for objects)
-- CSV or TSV with header rows
+- CSV or TSV with descriptive header rows (for tabular data)

 ## What kinds of resources are we targeting?